auth0/magic/readme.md

 });
 ```

-Verification has a very similar interface, requiring only the additional flag if the public key is presented directly, and returning a boolean as to whether the signature verifies.
+Verification has a very similar interface, requiring only the additional flag if the public key is presented directly, and returning without error if the signature is valid.

 ```js
 // supplied seed